 Parameters are adjusted via the S knob.
 When changed, the parameter value is displayed for a couple of seconds.

-If an algorithm has more than one parameter, pressing the Z knob cycles through them.
+If an algorithm has more than one parameter, pressing the Z knob cycles through them (unless the algorithm uses Z for Tap Tempo).
 The current parameter number is displayed briefly followed by its name.